QUICK ANSWER

 Seagrass beds, Shallow coral reef

-A short walk south of Arashi Beach is Catalina Cove, Aruba’s signature snorkeling rocky area snorkeling with shallow coral reefs and tons of life, further down is also Catalina Beach, another popular stretch of white sand with less coral but lots of seagrass patches where green sea turtles love to hang out.
+A short walk south of Arashi Beach is Catalina Cove, signature snorkeling in Aruba rocky area with shallow coral reefs and tons of life, further down is also Catalina Beach, another popular stretch of white sand with less coral but lots of seagrass patches where green sea turtles love to hang out.

 Both sites are accessible from Arashi Beach, but the terrain is rocky and, at times, slippery, so wearing a good pair of water shoes is strongly encouraged if you plan to walk down there.